aws/aws-eks-best-practices/content/windows/docs/licensing.md

 ## Semi-Annual Channel (SAC)

-The Semi-Annual Channel is perfect for customers who are innovating quickly to take advantage of new operating system capabilities at a faster pace, focused in on containers and microservices.
-Windows Server products in the Semi-Annual Channel will have new releases available twice a year, in spring and fall.
-Each release in this channel will be supported for 18 months from the initial release.
+Windows Server products in the Semi-Annual Channel have new releases available twice a year, in spring and fall.
+Each release in this channel is supported for 18 months from the initial release.

 Most of the features introduced in the Semi-Annual Channel will be rolled up into the next Long-Term Servicing Channel release of Windows Server.
 The editions, functionality, and supporting content might vary from release to release depending on customer feedback.
-In this model, Windows Server releases are identified by the year and month of release: for example, in 2017, a release in the 9th month (September) would be identified as version 1709.
-Fresh releases of Windows Server in the Semi-Annual Channel will occur twice each year.
-The support lifecycle for each release is 18 months.
+In this model, Windows Server releases are identified by the year and month or half of release: for example, in 2020, the release in the 4th month (April) is identified as version 2004.
+This naming changed with the last SAC release which is identified as 20H2.

 ## Should you keep servers on the LTSC or move them to the Semi-Annual Channel?